lpmagnuson/Suma-Session-Manager/README.md

 You can watch a brief video demonstration of the software on YouTube: https://youtu.be/ULEQ0ImmWvI

+## Credits and Invitation to Contribute

+**Suma Session Manager** was developed by Ken Irwin at Wittenberg University and is an open-source project.
+Please feel free to contribute new features, issues, or bug-fixes on GitHub: https://github.com/kenirwin/Suma-Session-Manager

 ## Acknowledgements
    * Jason Casden & Bret Davidson are the project lead and technical lead for the original Suma project.
 Thanks for their help in understanding the underpinnings of their project enough to implement this add-on.